xpdavid/CS2103R-Report/index.md

 ##### API Design

 One of the principle in designing API is to hide the internal implementation to user.
 In other word, we should avoid using implementation types and use the interface instead.
-There is a pmd rule for this `LooseCoupling`.
+There is a `PMD` rule for this: `LooseCoupling`.
 This rule can be applied to TEAMMATES production code.

-[Here](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/designPrinciple/apiDesign/main.html) is the violation report for `pmdMain`.
+We could run the check for TEAMMATES production code and get [the violation report](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/designPrinciple/apiDesign/main.html).

-One of them is shown below (From `Logic.java`).
+One of them is shown as below (From `Logic.java`).

 ![Image](designPrinciple/apiDesign/violation.png)

-It would be a good practice to change `HashMap<String, CourseSummaryBundle>` to `Map<String, CourseSummaryBundle>`.
+It would be a good practice to change `HashMap<String, CourseSummaryBundle>` to `Map<String, CourseSummaryBundle>` as this method is an API method.

 ##### Abstraction Level

-According to the [design](https://github.com/TEAMMATES/teammates/blob/master/docs/design.md#architecture) of our project, there are several abstraction level (components) and some components should not touch each other.
-Currently, only two rule is forced and we use `macker` to check dependency.
+According to the [design](https://github.com/TEAMMATES/teammates/blob/master/docs/design.md#architecture) documentation of TEAMMATES, there are several abstraction, which defines how components should interact with each other.
+Some components can have dependency to each other while other should not touch each other.
+Currently, we use `Macker` to check dependency and only two rule is forced.
+Apparently, there should be more rules.

 ``` xml
 <ruleset name="Test cases should not be dependent on each other" />
 <ruleset name="Only UI tests can access page object classes" />
 ```

-checkstyle has one rule called `ImportControl` (as indicated in its name, we can make certain constrain for the import of certain class), however, it turns out that it is not as powerful as macker.
-The following discussion will propose new rules for macker.
+`CheckStyle` has one rule called `ImportControl` (as indicated in its name, we can make certain constrain for the import of certain class), however, it turns out that it is not as powerful as `Macker`.
+The following discussion will propose new rules for `Macker`.

 We will examine the design one by one.